BawdyAnarchist/quBSD/docs/Future_Development.md

 ### Next up
-ctx_bootstrap_runtime and it's call to ctx_validate_params don't align correctly with _pfx if nicvm start breaks, it was probably probe_ppt(), changing assert_args_set
+ctx_bootstrap_runtime and it's call to ctx_validate_params might not align correctly with _pfx.
+I think it does actually.
+Double check
+  - furthermore, ctx_bootstrap_cell should probably come with the same options too. if nicvm start breaks, it was probably probe_ppt(), changing assert_args_set

 make backups, then qb-autostart